threefoldtecharchive/0-stor/specs/principles.md

     #same as before but now walk from last one to first one following the criteria

 other functionality to be completed

+cl.check(...)#will let us know if all parts of the erasure coded or replicated items are there

+cl.repair(start="keyOfPreviousEtcdEntry",fromEpoch=234234,toEpoch=342344,verify=True)
+# will walk over the linked list and check if all items are there, basically do cl.check of each item
+# if issue found then will re-encode and fix the missing part(s) and rewrite the metadata (release nr up)

 ```